Bumblebee-Project/Bumblebee-old/README.md

 There are also some alternative repositories:

   - **Bumblebee-unstable**: [Bumblebee-unstable][opensuse-bumblebee-unstable]
-        Uses the latest cvs/svn/git packages of libturbojpeg and VirtualGL.
+        uses the latest cvs/svn/git packages of libturbojpeg and VirtualGL.

   - **Bumblebee-develop**: [Bumblebee-develop][opensuse-bumblebee-develop]
-        Uses the latest cvs/svn/git packages of libturbojpeg and VirtualGL and the opensuse-dev branch.
+        uses the latest cvs/svn/git packages of libturbojpeg and VirtualGL and the opensuse-dev branch.

   [opensuse-bumblebee-unstable]:    http://download.opensuse.org/repositories/home:/Bumblebee-Project:/Bumblebee-unstable